Top

 Sree Padmanabhaswamy Temple

-The richest south india temple of the world, the Sree Padmanabhaswamy Temple is considered as one of the wealthiest holy temples to visit.
+The richest South india temple of the world, the Sree Padmanabhaswamy Temple is considered as one of the wealthiest holy temples to visit.
 The Sree Padmanabhaswamy Temple is located in the capital of Kerala, Thiruvananthapuram.
 The temple is one of the 108 Vishnu temples in Vaishnavism that consider Lord Vishnu as their supreme lord.
 They have been mentioned in the written scripts of the Tamil poet-saints.
 The temple worships Lord Padmanabha who is a reincarnation of Lord Vishnu.
-The temple is the duplicate of the Ananthapuram temple.
+The temple is a duplicate of the Ananthapuram temple.
 The exact age of the temple has not been figured out but since it has been featured in Biblical Epics and Puranas it has been evaluated that it has been holding great significance from centuries.
 The holy books mention that the temple was established on the first day of Kali Yuga that occurred over 5000 years ago.
 The brother of Lord Krishna, Balarama visited the Sree Padmanabhaswamy Temple to bathe in its holy waters.
-The entry to the temple is only allowed to Hindus and no other religion, this unusual criterion makes it one of the few temples who don’t allow people of a different faith.
+The entry to the temple is only allowed to Hindus and no other religion, this unusual criterion makes it one of the few temples that don’t allow people of a different faith.
 The temple suggests a strict code of conduct from its visitors.
 The devotees are expected to come dressed in a specific attire The temple has an excellent collection of wood carvings on the ceilings of the mandapam.
 There are tons of carvings and paintings inside the Sree Padmanabhaswamy Temple that depict the incidents that took place with ‘Dashavatharam’ (the ten incarnations of Lord Vishnu).
-The nine planets of the universe have been painted at the muktha-mandapam of the temple.
+The nine planets of the universe have been painted at the mutha-mandapam of the temple.
 The temple is located on top of a lake in Kerala.

 Timings :